Yes. Federal law allows unlimited filings but imposes waiting periods of 2-8 years before you can receive a second discharge.

 Use the Eligibility CheckerThis page provides general information based on publicly available federal court records.
 It does not constitute legal advice.
 Consult a licensed attorney for advice on your specific situation.

-This tool is free and open-source.
-Donations fund PACER access fees and our goal of forming a 501(c)(3) nonprofit for bankruptcy court transparency.
+This site is free and open-source.
+Donations support the Open Bankruptcy Project, a 501(c)(3) nonprofit, funding PACER access fees and bankruptcy court transparency research.